Comcast/sheens/doc/by-example.md

 all the machines in the crew.
 (Fancier routing is possible; see [Routing](#routing) below.)

-Here's an example use using the `mcrew` TCP API:
+Here's an example use using the `siostd` TCP API:

 ```
 cat<<EOF | nc localhost 8081